dike-okpan/Bike-Share-Growth-Analysis/README.md

 - What did we find?

-For this analysis, we're going to focus on the key performance metrics below to get the information we need for our company -
+For this analysis, we're going to focus on the key performance metrics below to get the information we need for our company.

 Here are the key performance metrics: